Git is a widely-used Version Control System (VCS) in many modern development environments to track and handle file changes in your software projects.

 For Everything Else

-A MacOS Git installer is maintained and available at the Git website.
+Linux and MacOS versions of the Git installer is maintained and available at the Git website.

 Open your preferred terminal.